SCENE 01 / HEALTH SAFETY COMPLIANCE

 Ley Federal del Trabajo and NOM safety stack — STPS workplace inspections, IMSS injury reporting, COFEPRIS sanitary oversight, ATC medevac coordination through AFAC, and altitude, hurricane, dengue, and heat-stroke risk profiling across CDMX, Yucatán, Baja, and Chiapas

 Here is how this works in practice.
 Mexican set safety operates under the Ley Federal del Trabajo (Federal Labour Law).
 The NOM (Normas Oficiales Mexicanas) stack enforced by STPS (Secretaría del Trabajo y Previsión Social).
 Our compliance team builds records that satisfies NOM-019-STPS-2011 (workplace safety committees), NOM-030-STPS-2009 (occupational health and safety services), NOM-017-STPS-2008 (PPE), NOM-028-STPS-2012 (hazardous chemicals), and NOM-035-STPS-2018 (psychosocial risk).
-IMSS (Instituto Mexicano del Seguro Social) administers workers' compensation and ST-1 injury reporting — every Mexican crew member must be registered.
+IMSS (Instituto Mexicano del Seguro Social) administers workers' compensation and ST-1 injury reporting — each Mexican crew member must be registered.
 EFICINE 189 tax-credit auditors sample IMSS rolls against payroll.

 Here is the short of it.
 Operational risk profiles differ sharply by Mexican region, and our briefings calibrate to each shoot.
 CDMX sits at 2,240 metres altitude.
 This compresses crew stamina and demands oxygen logistics, altitude-acclimation windows, and mapped private hospitals (Hospital Ángeles, ABC Medical Center, Médica Sur).
 Yucatán, Quintana Roo, and Chiapas tropical zones carry dengue, chikungunya, Zika, and malaria considerations.
 Plus heat-index limits at archaeological zones (Chichén Itzá, Tulum, Palenque, Uxmal) under INAH custodian oversight.